Java Web Frameworks Index

 Without further ado, here are our results

 Spring MVC seems to be super popular.
 However, JSF and Spring Boot are catching up.
-Surprisingly, the results are quite similar to what we got in the 2016 survey results.

 There are many Java developers who deal with web applications on a day to day basis.
 Some work on just the backend while others take care of the full-stack application.
 In our latest Tools and Technologies report, based on a survey of over 2000 respondents, approximately 70% of Java developers work on web applications.